CFCM-DT: History

 CFCM started out as a private bilingual CBC/Radio-Canada affiliate.
 The station's original owner was Télévision de Québec, a consortium of theatre chain Famous Players and Quebec City's two private AM radio stations, CHRC and CKCV.

-At its launch, CFCM immediately linked up with both the CBC and Radio-Canada microwave networks.
-The station started broadcasting an all-French service on March 17, 1957, when Télévision de Québec launched CKMI-TV.
-When Radio-Canada opened CBVT on September 7, 1964, CFCM joined the loose association of independent stations formed by Montreal's CFTM-TV and Chicoutimi's CJPM-TV a year earlier.
-This was the forerunner of TVA, which was formally organized on September 12, 1971.
+At its launch, CFCM was immediately connected to Montreal by microwave relay through five relay stations. up with both the CBC and Radio-Canada microwave networks.
+The station dropped all English programming on March 17, 1957, when Télévision de Québec launched CKMI-TV.
+When Radio-Canada opened CBVT (channel 11) on September 7, 1964, CFCM became an independent station.
+It lost 45 hours a week of network programming and was forced to cancel a number of its local productions.
+It networked with the other two private independent francophone TV stations—Montreal's CFTM-TV and Chicoutimi's CJPM-TV—to form TVA, with the first network broadcast on September 12, 1971.

-Télévision de Québec was nearly forced to sell its stations in 1969 because of the Canadian Radio-television and Telecommunications Commission's new rules requiring television stations to be 80 percent Canadian-owned.
-The largest shareholder, Famous Players, was a subsidiary of American film studio Paramount Pictures (Paramount and parent company Viacom, later ViacomCBS and now Paramount Skydance, eventually sold Famous Players to rival Cineplex Entertainment in 2005).
-Eventually, Famous Players reduced its shares to 20% by 1971, allowing Télévision de Québec to keep CKMI and CFCM.
-The company renamed itself Télé-Capitale in 1974.
+Télévision de Québec was nearly forced to sell its stations in 1969 due to the Canadian Radio and Television Commission's (CRTC) new rules requiring radio and television stations to be 80% Canadian-owned.
+The largest shareholder, Famous Players, was a subsidiary of American film studio Paramount Pictures.
+The CRTC had additionally denied a 1968 bid to sell CFCM and CKMI to Teltron Communications Ltd. In 1970, the CRTC ordered Télévision de Québec to present a plan for restructuring its ownership in accordance with the law or else it would take bids for replacement licensees.
+As a result, Famous Players reduced its shares to 20 percent by selling off to three Quebec City firms, allowing Télévision de Québec to keep CKMI and CFCM.
+The company renamed itself Télé-Capitale in 1972.
+Télé-Capitale was bought in two phases by La Verendrye Management Corporation in 1979 and 1982; citing a high debt load, the firm sold the businesses to the Pathonic Corporation of Montreal in 1984.
+The firm then became known as the Pathonic Network in 1986 before being purchased by Télé-Metropole (which changed its name to TVA) in 1989 and 1990.

 For most of the time from the 1970s through the 2000s, it was known on-air as "Télé-4" (TV-4 or channel 4).

-CFCM, along with five other stations, CKMI-TV, CHLT-TV, CHEM-TV and CFER-TV, were all purchased by Pathonic Communications in 1979.
-CFCM became the flagship station of Pathonic's new TVA-affiliated system.

-Pathonic merged with Télé-Metropole, owner of CFTM, in 1990.
+In 1992, citing economic reasons, Télé-Métropole applied to reduce local production at CFCM from 21 hours a week to 10, a move sharply criticized by CRTC commissioners and to which the mayor of Quebec City protested.
 Since then, CFCM has been a semi-satellite of CFTM, except for newscasts.
 Despite this, it has remained Quebec City's dominant station, a status it has held for the better part of its history.